Ouranopithecus turkae

 Ouranopithecus turkae is a prehistoric species of Ouranopithecus from the Late Miocene of Turkey.

-This is known from the Corakyerler locality, Çankırı Province, central Anatolia.
+This is known from the Çorakyerler locality, Çankırı Province, central Anatolia.
 It is known only from three cranial fossils.
 Dated faunal remains associated with the O. turkae fossils have been attributed to the late Miocene 8.7–7.4 million years ago, making O. turkae one of the youngest Eurasian great apes ever known.

 Sevim-Erol et al. (2023) described Anadoluvius turkae, a new name, based on the mostly complete male palate preserving LI1-M3 and RC-M2 and a series of paratypes.
 The holotype is CO-205, and paratypes are CO-300 (right M2), CO-305 (male mandibular fragment), CO-710 (female mandibular fragment), CO-2100 (right I1), and CO-2800 (female partial cranium).
 The genus name derives from Anadolu, a Turkish denomination that describes something that is Anatolian.

 Etymology

 Ouranopithecus turkae was so named due to its similarities with its probable sister taxon O. macedoniensis.
 The species name turkae acknowledges the discovery of the holotype fossils in the Republic of Turkey.